Here are some of the symptoms we’ve helped cancer patients manage:

 Will your treatment mess with my medication?

-We always review medications before making treatment recommendations to make sure that there are no unwanted interactions.
-Sometimes what we do actually makes your medication work better!
+I always review medications before making treatment recommendations to make sure that there are no unwanted interactions.
+Sometimes what I do actually makes your medication work better!

 Does my insurance cover it?